Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

 \subsection{Climate change comparison}

-As mentioned in the introduction, a key advantage of training on high-resolution simulation data is the potential ability to learn a physically-based climate change signal. \autoref{fig:GCM-CCS-hist} shows the emulator's ability to capture the effect of climate change on the precipitation frequency distribution, including extremes.
-Panel (a) shows the differences in the frequency distribution of precipitation from our emulator (Diffusion-GCM) for the three time periods (``Historic'' for 1981--2000, ``Present'' for 2021--2040 and ``Future'' for 2061--2080).
+As mentioned in the introduction, a reason for training on high-resolution simulation data is the potential ability to learn a physically-based future climate change signal.
+Figure~\ref{fig:GCM-CCS-hist} shows the emulator's ability to capture the effect of climate change on the precipitation frequency distribution, including extremes.
+Panel (a) shows the differences in the frequency distribution of precipitation from our emulator (CPMGEM\_GCM) for the three time periods (``Historic'' for 1981--2000, ``Present'' for 2021--2040 and ``Future'' for 2061--2080).
 There is an increase in intensities in the tail of the emulator's distribution as time increases.
-The other three panels compare distributions from Diffusion-GCM, the CPM target and the CPM in the Historic period, to show the realism of the emulator's climate change signal.
-The emulator distributions closely match the CPM target for all three time periods, and the shift away from the Historic distribution over time as seen particularly clearly in the Future period.
+The other three panels compare distributions from CPMGEM\_GCM, the CPM target and the CPM in the Historic period.
+The emulator captures the shift away from the Historic distribution over time, as seen particularly clearly in the Future period.
+However, the increase in intensities is modestly underestimated.

 As well as an overall change in annual distribution, there are seasonal and spatial dependencies in the differences.
-It is projected that the UK will become drier in the summer and wetter in the winter \parencite{kendon2021ukcpscienceupdate}. \autoref{fig:GCM-CCS-mean} shows the relative change in the mean precipitation between Historic and Future time periods for winter (top row; a, b, c) and summer (bottom row; d, e, f) for both the CPM (left column; a, d) and Diffusion-GCM (middle column; b, e).
+It is projected that the UK will become drier in the summer and wetter in the winter \cite{kendon2021ukcpscienceupdate}.
+Figure~\ref{fig:GCM-CCS-mean} shows the relative change in the mean precipitation between Historic and Future time periods for winter (top row; a, b, c) and summer (bottom row; d, e, f) for both the CPM (left column; a, d) and CPMGEM\_GCM (middle column; b, e).
 The right column (c, f) shows the difference between the mean changes in the CPM and in the emulator.